SalomePlatform/adao/doc/en/snippets/Header2Algo00.rst

 .. warning::

-  in its present version, this algorithm is experimental, and so changes can be required in forthcoming versions.
+  in its present version, this algorithm is experimental, and therefore remains subject to changes in future versions.